 Once all the letters are stencil ready click “Make It” and follow the directions in Cricut Design Space.

 I really hope this helps and if you have any questions about this tutorial just let me know.

-Thanks for sharing How to Keep Letters Intact When Making Stencils in Cricut Design Space!!
+Pin it!
+How to Keep Letters Intact When Making Stencils in Cricut Design Space!!